-Pictures from Gospel Songversation where panelists: Dr. Margaret Douroux, Calvin Rhone, Annette May Thomas, and Donald Weber guided us through the history of Gospel Music in Los Angeles.
+Pictures from Gospel Songversation where panelists: Dr. Margaret Douroux, Rev. Calvin Rhone, Annette May Thomas, and Donald Weber guided us through the history of Gospel Music in Los Angeles.
 Hosted at the California African American Museum.
 There were over 300 in attendance and it coincided with the museum's exhibit, How Sweet the Sound: Gospel Music in Los Angeles.
 The Heritage Music Foundation is happy to have played a small role in collaborating with CAAM.

 34th Annual National Heritage Gospel Music Conference